 4.6.1 Adding a Managed Server

 As use of Oracle Service Bus grows, you can add new managed servers to your Oracle Service Bus cluster to increase capacity.
-You add a managed server to the cluster using the Oracle WebLogic Server Administration Console.
-Depending on your configuration, you may also need to perform administrative tasks using the Oracle Service Bus Console.
+For detailed instructions, see "Scaling the Topology" in the Oracle Fusion Middleware High Availability Guide.